Krishnamohan-Yerrabilli/Software-Engineering/Life-Cycle-models/Software-Phases/1 Requirements-Engineering/README.md

 ### Requirements Management

-- Which accounts changes to requirements during lifetime of the project
+- Which accounts changes to requirements during lifetime of the project.